Climate change a feature of Vermont's 10-year Big Game Plan

 Climate change, ticks, expanding hunting opportunities and living with bears are the new themes of the Vermont Fish & Wildlife Department’s proposed 10-year Big Game Plan.

-“We weren’t talking as much about climate change 10 years ago,” said Mark Scott, director of wildlife at the Vermont Fish & Wildlife Department, in a Thursday interview.
+“We weren’t talking as much about climate change 10 years ago,” said Mark Scott, director of wildlife at the Vermont Fish & Wildlife Department, in an interview last Thursday.

 Every 10 years, approximately, the department updates its Big Game Plan, which looks at bears, deer, moose and turkey.